On tour with Trump

 “That was a tremendous day.
 Tremendous investments in the United States.
 Hundreds of billions of dollars of investments into the United States and jobs, jobs, jobs,” Trump said.

+Trump said he was “truly hopeful” that his administration could broker a peace agreement between Israelis and Palestinians, and he said he believed both sides “are ready to reach for peace.”

+Trump visited Israel’s Holocaust memorial, Yad Vashem, and delivered remarks at the Israel Museum before flying out to Rome for the third leg of his tour.

 Mandel Ngan is a Canadian photographer based in Washington.
-He is represented by Agence France-Presse.
+He is a staff photographer for Agence France-Presse.

 Photo editor: Brett Roegiers